eNMS-automation/eNMS/docs/services/service_system.rst

   INFO:werkzeug:127.0.0.1 - - [13/Oct/2018 14:07:49] "GET /rest/object/device/router14 HTTP/1.1" 200 -
   INFO:werkzeug:127.0.0.1 - - [13/Oct/2018 14:07:49] "GET /rest/object/device/router8 HTTP/1.1" 200 -

-The variable substitution is also valid in a configuration string (for a Netmiko or Napalm configuration) service, as well as a validation string (Netmiko validation service, Ansible playbook, etc).
+Variable substitution is also valid in a configuration string (for a Netmiko or Napalm configuration) service, as well as a validation string (Netmiko validation service, Ansible playbook, etc).